White Rock Wind Farm Overview

 White Rock Wind Farm is located in the New England Tablelands approximately 20km west of Glen Innes and 40km east of Inverell.
 The wind farm is located at the junctions of the Glen Innes, Inverell and Guyra Shires.
 The wind farm is south of the Gwydir Highway.

-Stage 1 of the project will consist of 70 turbines, producing 175 MW of clean renewable electricity which is enough to power 75,000 homes annually.
-Construction of Stage 1 commenced in May 2016 and the wind farm will be operational in the latter half of 2017.
+Stage 1 of the project consists of 70 turbines, producing 175 MW of clean renewable electricity which is enough to power 75,000 homes annually.
+Construction of Stage 1 commenced in May 2016 and the wind farm will be operational in early 2018.

 The project will have significant local benefits during construction, with investment in the local economy.
 Stage 1 is expected to inject in the vicinity of $35 million into the local economy during construction.
 White Rock Wind Farm is committed to maximising opportunities for local suppliers where possible and delivering benefits for the local economy.